 She is legendary in engaging her audiences and conducting her Q and A while holding a plank contest.
 Her record was 10 minutes at the Tampa Vegfest.
-She is a certified personal trainer and has coached high school girls cross country and track.
+She has coached high school girls cross country and track.

 Ellen was a 2-time Emmy-winning TV investigative reporter for 18 years, while she watched her mom, aunt and both sisters get breast cancer.
 Her family became part of the original BRCA1 and BRCA2 breast cancer gene studies.
 Figuring out how to beat her genes and continue remaining the only adult female in her family without cancer became the investigative reporting job of her life.
 At the age of 28, she almost died of a colon blockage and saved herself from a hysterectomy by going on a vegan diet.

 As someone who hated running in grade school and beyond, she started running in her twenties to try and keep a lifelong obesity problem under control.
 In her fifties, she found that at races, many meat-eaters were developing arthritis and women who used to beat her were no longer racing.
-As of May 2018, she has placed in 136 5K or longer races since 2006 "just" on plants.
 She has competed and placed nationally in multiple events in the National Senior Games.
-She is currently ranked 3rd in the USW65-69 4x100 meters, 5th in the 800 meters and 7th in the 1500 and 400 meters.
+She ranked 3rd in 2019 in the USW65-69 4x100 meters, 5th in the 800 meters and 7th in the 1500 and 400 meters.
 She's done 2 marathons and 12 half marathons since 2011, something most sprinters with her speed don't ever do.

 Terrified of heights, 13th in all women over 65 who ran w/ 7500 others, Tampa's Skyway Bridge 10K, one of the highest/longest US bridges.